galaxyproject/training-material/topics/assembly/tutorials/post-assembly-quality-control/tutorial.md

 But how can we gauge the quality of an assembly?
 To answer this question we first have to find out the properties to evaluate the quality of an assembly.
 It turned out to be a good idea to focus on the following aspects: contiguity, completeness and correctness.
 To gauge those properties some metrics are needed.
 It is necessary to aim for a value like a score to have the information of the measured quality as one number.
 This is useful in order to have an easy overview and make it easier for comparisons.({% cite Wang2023 %})

-Length metrics like N50, CC ratio and sizes of contigs, scaffolds and gaps are common for contiguity analysis.
-Tools like gfastats will provide these kinds of metrics and other statistical values by a given assembly to assess contiguity quality.
+Length metrics like NG50, CC(contig/chromosome) ratio and sizes of contigs, scaffolds and gaps are common for contiguity and completeness analysis.
+K-mer counting and the resulting k-mer profile analysis will help us to evaluate completeness and correctness of a genome assembly.
-BUSCO and genomescope will help us to evaluate the completeness of the genome.
-BUSCO for example compares the assembly to a set of conserved single-copy genes and the other tool generates a k-mer profile analysis giving us information about the coverage to frequency ratio.
-Correctness or accuracy of an assembly can be gauged by checking base-level and structural errors.
+Correctness or accuracy of an assembly can also be gauged by checking base-level and structural errors.
 This can be done by mapping the raw sequencing reads to the target assembly and then calculating the error rate or by comparing the assembly to a set of k-mers from raw sequencing reads.
-Therefore we will use blobtoolkit and merqury.

 In this tutorial you will learn how to use the tools for the post-assembly quality control workflow.
 It's part of a post-assembly pipeline from ERGA to ensure high quality assemblies in appropriate time and resources.